Charitable Organizations

 Canadian Red Cross Society Report of 1940

 This is an in-depth report of the wartime volunteering activities and efforts led by the Red Cross in Nova Scotia in 1940.
-It is particularly notable the emphasis on the role of women in assisting with the organization's initiatives, as well as the mentioning of children as both volunteers and beneficiaries of the Red Cross.
+It is particularly notable for the emphasis on the role of women in assisting with the organization's initiatives, as well as references to children as both volunteers and beneficiaries of the Red Cross.

 Young Canada Confers: YMCA Conference Report